-5.16 Independent Living accommodation
+5.15 Independent Living accommodation

 Properties that are designated as Independent Living will only be allocated to applicants over the age of 60 unless the applicant has a degree of disability that makes their present home unsuitable and who would benefit from the support available in Independent Living accommodation.
+This will be supported by documentation that shows that the applicant is in high rate (mobility/daily living) Personal Independence Payment.

 Properties that are designated as Independent Living can be offered to those applicants who are under 60 if the property is difficult to let and the applicant is being placed through the Community Living Network or equivalent scheme.